oit-ipbl/final_competition/README.md

 OIT cities include red city, blue town, and green village.
 There was a recent flood.
 It is difficult to get to each city.
 Each place is short of medical supplies.
-You need to deliver the medical supplies by tello.
+You need to deliver the medical supplies by Tello.

 The red city has a very large helipad.
 The blue town has a large helipad.
 The green village has a small helipad.
 You must deliver the medical supplies to each of these locations by autopiloting your tello.
 Save all the places!